msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 <hr />

+## Installing Winetricks and a .Net runtime

+Winetricks can be installed with the command:

+>  sudo yum install winetricks

+and the the runtime installed with:

+> winetricks -q dotnetdesktop6

+for the .Net 6 runtime.

 ## Running circularMT

 Once installed, download circularMT_64.exe and the sequence.gb file from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to our Downloads folder (~/Downloads) using FireFox and the issue the following commands 64 bit programs: